BXING2/computer-vision/classification/README.md

 | Test | 0.957 | 0.955 | 0.955 | 0.955 |

 **Table 1.
 Summary of various metrics on train/validation/test dataset.**

+Via finetuning the classification head, the model achieve an accuracy of 95.7% on the test dataset.

 ## Reference